OUR LOCATIONS

 SCAN AZ Job Opportunities

-Build your career and transform the world.
-The semiconductor industry is at the heart of every groundbreaking technology, powering everything from your smartphones to AI.
 SCAN may be your opportunity to enter into this fast-paced, high-tech world while furthering your own education and professional certifications.
 Stay tuned for career opportunities from SCAN AZ.

-ABOUT SCAN AZ
+About SCAN AZ

-In April 2024, the SEMI Foundation partnered with the Arizona Commerce Authority and Maricopa Community Colleges to launch the Arizona Semiconductor Technician Apprenticeship Initiative.
 This initiative seeks to expand registered apprenticeship programs within semiconductor companies, providing valuable employment and training opportunities for aspiring Semiconductor Technicians.
 By fostering these programs, the initiative aims to increase awareness of various career pathways within the semiconductor industry, particularly among underrepresented individuals.

 Meet the Arizona Team

-Perla is responsible for providing support for participants in Registered Apprenticeships through the SEMI Foundation’s SEMI Career and Apprenticeship Network (SCAN) program in the state of Arizona, and coordinating programs that increase awareness and knowledge of the semiconductor and microelectronics industry, with the goal of expanding and broadening the talent pool.
+Perla DeBaggis joined the SEMI Foundation as Sr. Specialist, Career & Industry Awareness Navigator in June 2024.Perla is responsible for providing support for participants in Registered Apprenticeships through the SEMI Foundation’s SEMI Career and Apprenticeship Network (SCAN) program in the state of Arizona, and coordinating programs that increase awareness and knowledge of the semiconductor and microelectronics industry, with the goal of expanding and broadening the talent pool.

 Before joining SEMI, Perla worked with the Arizona Commerce Authority for two years.
 Her most recent role was as Broadband Program Manager, where she collaboratively led the strategic planning and execution of Arizona’s broadband program, focusing on building a strong workforce in broadband.